China's Didi raises $1.5 bln for freight unit -source

 The funding, the unit's first round, was led by investors including Singapore state investor Temasek Holdings, CPE and IDG Capital, said the source, who declined to be named as the issue is not public.

-Didi, which is backed by SoftBank 9984.T, declined to comment but said it is confident about reaching growth goals this year, without elaborating.
-Temasek and IDG Capital did not immediately respond to requests for comment.
-Reuters was not able to immediately reach CPE outside office hours.
+Didi, which is backed by SoftBank 9984.T, did not directly comment on the funding but said it is confident about reaching growth goals this year, without elaborating.
+CPE confirmed it led the investment.
+Temasek declined to comment.
+IDG Capital did not immediately respond to a request for comment.

 Didi is hiring van and truck drivers in big Chinese cities including Beijing, Shanghai, eastern Hangzhou and southern Shenzhen for its on-demand logistics services in an expansion of its operations in China with its CEO Cheng Wei setting a goal of completing 100 million orders a day and reaching 800 million monthly active users globally by 2022.